Your Trusted Science-backed Resource for Health, Nutrition and Lifestyle Medicine since 2012

 Introduction

-Is ivermectin the future of cancer treatment?
-This drug was once labeled "horse de-wormer."
-Today, extensive research reveals it has 15 powerful ANTI-CANCER mechanisms of action.
+Extensive research reveals it has multiple powerful anti-cancer mechanisms of action.
 Let’s look at the science behind how it works.

-2023 Sep.23 - Man-Yuan Li et al - Ivermectin induces non-protective autophagy by downregulating PAK1 and apoptosis in lung adenocarcinoma cells
+2023 Sep - Man-Yuan Li et al - Ivermectin induces non-protective autophagy by down-regulating PAK1 and apoptosis in lung adenocarcinoma cells.

-Prostate Cancer (2023 May - Samy et al) - Eprinomectin: a derivative of ivermectin suppresses growth and metastatic phenotypes of prostate cancer cells by targeting the β-catenin signaling pathway
+2023 May - Samy et al - Eprinomectin: a derivative of ivermectin suppresses growth and metastatic phenotypes of prostate cancer cells by targeting the β-catenin signaling pathway.
+(Prostate Cancer)

-Pancreatic Cancer (2022 Jun - Daeun Lee et al) - Ivermectin suppresses pancreatic cancer via mitochondria dysfunction
+2022 Jun - Daeun Lee et al - Ivermectin suppresses pancreatic cancer via mitochondria dysfunction.
+(Pancreatic Cancer)

 The multitargeted drug ivermectin: from an antiparasitic agent to a repositioned cancer drug (2018 Feb - Juarez et al)